Saturday, May 3, 2025

 Rating: 🥣

-Leftover Milk: Sweet, but flakey.
+Leftover Milk: Baby blue, but completely bland.

-Name: Fruity Cheerios
+Name: Cheerios Oat Crunch Chocolate

 Variation: Cheerios